google/deepvariant/README.md

     for best SNP Performance.
 DeepVariant maintains high accuracy across data from different sequencing technologies, prep methods, and species.
 For [lower coverage](https://google.github.io/deepvariant/posts/2019-09-10-twenty-is-the-new-thirty-comparing-current-and-historical-wgs-accuracy-across-coverage/),
     using DeepVariant makes an especially great difference.
+See [metrics](docs/metrics.md) for the latest accuracy numbers on each of the sequencing types.
 *   **Flexibility** - Out-of-the-box use for
     [PCR-positive](https://ai.googleblog.com/2018/04/deepvariant-accuracy-improvements-for.html)
     samples and